OSGP/Documentation/Opensourcecommunity/Communication-and-contact.md

 We choose [Jira](https://smartsocietyservices.atlassian.net/projects/OC/issues/) for most of our development communication.
 This keeps the communication central and topic central and connect to development effort.
 Please use [Jira](https://smartsocietyservices.atlassian.net/projects/OC/issues/) for issues and bugs.

-If you want to get in touch to discuss non-technical subjects, send us an email to the LF energy GXF mailling list gxf@lists.lfenergy.org or open an [issue on Github](https://github.com/OSGP/documentation/issues/new?title=Question%20:My%20Title&body=**Question:**%0A%0A**background:**%0A%0A**).
+If you want to get in touch to discuss non-technical subjects, send us an email to the LF energy GXF mailing list gxf@lists.lfenergy.org or open an [issue on Github](https://github.com/OSGP/documentation/issues/new?title=Question%20:My%20Title&body=**Question:**%0A%0A**background:**%0A%0A**).

 ## Jira